Wednesday, September 18, 2019

 "Dress is a way of addressing others," says this child of La Goutte d'Or, who brought the Sapeurs please click on to Paris.

-"When people look at me in the métro, we establish contact," said Monsieur Le Bachelor, who would explain by his voice, gestures and of course his costume, that "sape" is an art.
+"When people look at me in the métro, we establish contact," said Monsieur Le Bachelor, who explains by his voice, gestures and costume that "sape" is an art.

 His shop was a landmark.